 - Place the cutting(s) in a location that receives bright, indirect light.

 - If you are using water, the water should be refreshed once a week.
 If you are using sphagnum moss, ensure that the moss remains moist and does not dry out.

 - After a couple of weeks, small roots should begin to form.
 Wait until the roots are at least 1 to 2 inches long before planting the cuttings.

 - Pot the rooted cuttings in a well-draining potting mixture and water well.
 Keep the soil moist for the first couple of weeks to help the new roots acclimate to the soil.
 Return the potted cuttings to their previous location.
-They can be moved into a brighter spot to encourage more vigorous growth now that they are established, but do so gradually so as to not burn the leaves.
+They can be moved into a brighter spot to encourage more vigorous growth now that they are established, but do so gradually to avoid burning the leaves.